 Lightly coat the rubber seal of the new filter with fresh oil.
 It's usually not necessary to tighten the oil filter with the wrench.
 Refer to the filter's instructions.
 Once the filter is installed, lower the car.

 Step 9 – Clean the oil filter neck and pour in the new oil using a funnel.

-Typically, you will use 4 to 5 quarts of oil, but check your manual for your vehicle's oil capacity.
+Typically, you will use up to six quarts of oil, but check your manual for your vehicle's oil capacity.
 Fill to three-quarters of the engine's capacity to avoid overfilling, as there is always oil that does not drain.
 Then replace the cap.

 Step 10 – Run the engine for a few minutes to make sure there are no leaks.

 Check the area around the oil drain plug and the filter for any leaks.
 If you notice a leak, shut the engine off immediately and remedy any leaks.
 Check the dipstick afterward, and add more oil if necessary.